readium/swift-toolkit/navigator/README.md

 import R2Navigator
 ```

-## Installing dependencies (for developers)

-The project dependencies are managed with [Carthage](https://github.com/Carthage/Carthage).

-Run `carthage update --platform ios` to fetch and build the dependencies:
+## Dependencies in this module

-  - [r2-shared-swift](https://github.com/readium/r2-shared-swift) : Contains the definitions of shared custom types used across the readium-2 Swift projects.
+  - [R2Shared](https://github.com/readium/r2-shared-swift) : Contains the definitions of shared custom types used across the readium-2 Swift projects.